 Assume clothes check will be a disaster everywhere

-Given the minimal attire of patrons to most of these events, coat/clothes check will probably be a complete bitch anywhere you go.
+Given the minimal attire of patrons to most of these events, coat/clothes check will probably move at a glacial pace no matter where you go.
 We usually bring one of our gym bags and put everything in there (and put phones and wallets in obvious pockets so we can find them quickly for the keys-phone-wallet! check as you leave the club).
 That way if our stuff gets misplaced or mis-tagged we can say, “Look for the bright red Timbuktu backpack.
 I can see it right there!”

 Get tested the week after (and two weeks before)

 A circuit party is a Petri dish with a bass line.

 A lot of people have a lot of sex with a lot of people during Folsom weekend so there’s a possibility you might get a bug – even if you’re the most careful condom user ever-ever.
 Go to your GP or local clinic to get tested for the full palette of STIs.
 Keep in mind you can have gonorrhea, syphillis, or chlamydia and not show any obvious symptoms for a while.

 And even if you’re a “total top” doesn’t really mean anything since infections can spread between oral, anal, and genital regions regardless of who is fucking who.
 Notify the other people you had sex with if you have their contact info.
 It’s common courtesy and comes with the territory in our high-volume-hookup sex-as-a-hobby culture.